CellMigrationLab/Fast4DReg/README.md

 *Figure 1: Fast4DReg workflow.
 3D time stack images can ce corrected for drift in xy-, z- and/or xyz-directions.*

+# Installation

+### Fast4DReg

+1. Download the Fast4DReg folder from this repository.
+2. Move the folder to the Fiji plugins folder.
+3. You will find the Fast4DReg in the plugins pull down menu.

+### Dependencies

+Fast4DReg requires the NanoJ-Core plugin and Bioformats, which can both be installed through the Fiji update site: open ImageJ and select “Update” in the “Help”-menu.

 # Step-by-step walkthrough

 ### Estimate and apply drift